abhivardhan20-coder/Lumora/README.md

 └── README.md

 🔌 API Endpoints
+Method,Endpoint,Description

-MethodEndpointDescriptionPOST/api/crucibleStream prompt responses from GeminiPOST/api/oracleGet guidance from the Oracle mentorPOST/api/evaluateScore a prompt + output (LLM-as-Judge)
+POST,/api/crucible,Stream prompt responses from Gemini POST,/api/oracle,Get guidance from the Oracle mentor POST,/api/evaluate,Score a prompt + output (LLM-as-Judge)

 🎮 How to Use